-ADA and Door Hardware Issues
+ADA Compliant Doors and Hardware Issues

-Survey finds commercial door hardware companies understand ADA and are designing properly for compliance
+ADA Compliant Doors Survey finds commercial door hardware companies understand ADA and are designing properly for compliance

 By Tim Vander Heiden

 July 26, 2015, marked the 25th anniversary of the Americans with Disabilities Act (ADA), and we wanted to know what issues remain, if any, for the door hardware industry 25 years after the introduction of this expansive civil rights law.
-We asked this question to more than 700 ADA consultant specialists throughout the U.S. Here’s what they had to say.
+What’s the state of ADA compliant doors today?

 Progress…But There’s Still Work to Do